algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 ## Launching alignak-backend-import

-The alignak-backend-import setup script creates a script called `alignak_backend_import` in you */usr/local/bin* directory.
+The alignak-backend-import setup script creates a script called `alignak_backend_import` in your */usr/local/bin* directory.

 You can run the installed command line script with some options.
 Try this to get the available command line options: